Ashhad785/MVD/README.md

-# MVD : Moving Vehicle Detection
+# MVD : Moving Vehicle Detection Dataset

 This is the main branch for the code, data an application associated with the paper titled "MVD: A Novel Benchmark Dataset and Methodology for Robust Acoustic Vehicle Sub-type Classification".